SteveBarnett/human-centred/writing-workshops-and-talks.md

   - Have integrity: be the example.
   - Use concrete examples to help focus.
 Look at good examples and analyse why they're good.
   - Use images to make it more memorable.
 Use metaphors to make connections.
-- **Questioning**{: #questioning }
-  - Ask questions rather than give answers.
-Provide a curiosity gap.
-  - Let people draw their own conclusions, discover the answers themselves.
-  - Promote a growth mindset, not a fixed mindset.
-- **Structured**{: #structured }
-  - Have something to complete or fill in.
-  - Frame it.
-Have an agenda, outline, overview.
-  - Pull the whole thing together with a narrative.
-- **Practical**{: #practical }
-  - Show how to get started with small wins that stack up and lead to big ones.
-  - Do the work.
-Tell learners to bring their stuff.
-  - Provide a toolkit with clear, actionable, steps.
-  - Practice different techniques and choosing the best fit.
-- **Empathetic**{: #empathetic }
-  - Understand why the change is difficult and frustrating.
-It takes time and needs supports.
-  - Understand both sides.
-The pros and cons.
-  - Make the change sufficiently alluring.
-- **Nudging**{: #nudging }
-  - Use anchoring.
-  - Use loss aversion.
-  - Use availability bias.
-  - Use mere measurement effect (ask, for details).
-  - Positive Injunctive > Negative Informational.
 - **Entrenched**{: #entrenched }
   - Make it repeatable, regular, ritual.
   - Help them establish habits.
   - Make concrete plans.
 Use WOOP (Wish, Outcome, Obstacle, Plan) or 5Ws and 1H.
+- **Accessible**{: #accessible }
+  - Share (shortened) links early, or in advance
+  - Mind your language: sexism, ableism, swearing, weird references
+  - Speak the alt text of content images
+  - Distribute accessible slides, maybe a transcript or article

+## Persuasion

 - **A shared responsibility**{: #a-shared-responsiblity }
   - Understand that complex, systemic, changes are needed for the big problems.
 They tend to be from multiple, large scale, long-term, structural causes (rather than individual bad actors).
   - Focus outward, on future actions (rather than (only) inwards, on past blame and guilt)
   - Promote helpful co-operation (rather getting squirming defensiveness from blaming)
+- **Nudging**{: #nudging }
+  - Use anchoring.
+  - Use loss aversion.
+  - Use availability bias.
+  - Use mere measurement effect (ask, for details).
+  - Positive Injunctive > Negative Informational.
+- **Emotional**{: #emotional }
+  - Use an emotional argument.
+Entertain and excite to overcome indifference, disinterest, apathy.
+  - Use human-scale stats or vivid details.
+Show a big, emotional, display of the problem.
+Bring reality into the room.
+  - Show before and after to motivate the change.
+- **Empathetic**{: #empathetic }
+  - Understand why the change is difficult and frustrating.
+It takes time and needs supports.
+  - Understand both sides.
+The pros and cons.
+  - Make the change sufficiently alluring.
+- **Questioning**{: #questioning }
+  - Ask questions rather than give answers.
+Provide a curiosity gap.
+  - Let people draw their own conclusions, discover the answers themselves.
+  - Promote a growth mindset, not a fixed mindset.
+- **Identity-based**{: #identity }
+  - Connect to the past and the familiar, things and truths they already know.
+  - Highlight the values and beliefs that make it important, since they guide behaviour.
+  - Find things that are widely relevant, not locally specific.
+- **Looped**{: #looped }
+  - Frame changes as experiments (that are safe to fail).
+  - Focus on effort and progress (not ability or setbacks)
+  - → (Re)trial → Feedback → Reflection ↵
+  - Use Spaced Retrieval to make it stick
-- **Accessible**{: #accessible }
+- **Relevant**{: #relevant }
-  - Share (shortened) links early, or in advance
-  - Mind your language: sexism, ableism, swearing, weird references
+  - Put the why before the what.
+  - Have clear, meaningful, relevant, goals.
+  - Have outcomes-based actions with observable impact.

+## Writing

+- **Article structure**
-  - Speak the alt text of content images
+  - Summary at the top
-  - Distribute accessible slides, maybe a transcript or article
+  - Images
+  - Credit where it's due
+  - Bullet recap at the bottom
+- **Article content**
+  - Teach something you learned
+  - Take people behind the scenes
+  - Have a clear takeaway
+  - Have a call to action
+  - Answer "why?"

+---

 Related: [big picture ideas](/writing-workshops-and-talks-big-picture/) (for writing, workshops, and talks).

 ---

-### Closing activity
+## Workshop closing activities

-#### For Now
+### For Now

 - **What** will you do?
 - **When** will you do it?